zmievsa/cadwyn/README.md

 ## Who is this for?

-Universi and its approach will be useful if you want to support many API versions for a long time and backport features and bugfixes back to all of your versions easily like Stripe does.
-It is made possible by moving all "versioning" logic away from your business code and encapsulating it in small "migration modules" which are then combined to create a full blown versioning infrastructure.
+Universi allows you to support a single version of your code, auto-generating the code/routes for older versions.
+You keep versioning encapsulated in small and independent "version change" modules while your business logic knows nothing about versioning.

+Its approach will be useful if you want to:

+1. Support many API versions for a long time
+2. Effortlessly backport features and bugfixes to all of your versions

+Otherwise, more conventional methods of API versioning may be preferable.

 ## Tutorial